Zinggi/elm-2d-game/documentation.md

 Used for scrolling backgrounds.
 A scrollSpeed of 0.5 means that the background will scroll half as fast as the camera moves.

+**NOTE**: This currently only behaves correctly if you use a Camera.fixedWidth

 ---

 ```elm